unlock-protocol/unlock/unlock-protocol-com/blog/swap-and-purchase.md

 [Try it out now](https://app.unlock-protocol.com/checkout?id=bb4a2ae0-2fca-4bdf-bd40-f0c41cde2510)

 In Swap & Purchase, the Unlock interface will show options to buy the NFT membership in alternative tokens to users automatically on the payment screen.
 Currently, we will display stable-coin as options such as USDC or USDT.
 In future, we might open up to checking more routes and enabling more arbitrary swaps.

-### How does this work?

-We created a new `UnlockSwapPurchaser` contract which facilitates exchanging tokens and purchasing NFTs on behalf of users in a single transaction.
-This contract has been deployed on all the [networks supported by Unlock](https://docs.unlock-protocol.com/core-protocol/unlock/networks).
-When a user loads the checkout UI, we immediately check what other currencies they have in their wallets and see if any could be used to perform the purchase.
-We encode the Lock contract function with parameters as `callData` and pass it to the `swapAndCall` function on the `UnlockSwapPurchaser` contract.
-This then does the swap, and uses `callData` to call the function with parameters on the PublicLock contract.

-This allows us to make the currency swap work with any function on our PublicLock contract if it requires a payment.